-You keep having “senior moments”
+You keep having memory problems

-If you struggle to remember names, dates, or what you ate for breakfast this morning, you might want to take a look at your diet.
-Researchers from Brigham and Women’s Hospital in Boston, Massachusetts analyzed the diets of 6,000 women over the age of 65 and found that those who consumed the highest amount of saturated fat had worse overall memory and cognition over four years of testing.
-Swap out saturated fat-heavy butter and red meat for olive oil and fish, rich in “good” mono- and poly-unsaturated fats, known to help protect against mental decline.
-These are signs you need to eat more good fats.
+A 2012 study published in Annals of Neurology analyzed the diets of more than 6,000 women over the age of 65 and found that those who consumed the highest amount of saturated fat had worse overall memory and cognition over four years of testing.
+Swap out saturated fat-heavy butter and red meat for olive oil and fish rich in mono- and polyunsaturated fats, which are thought to help protect against mental decline.
+(These are signs you need to eat more good fats.)

-You think all fats are equal
+You think all food fats are equal

 If you take your morning coffee with a side of Tums, it could be a sign you’re eating too much fat.
-Saturated fat takes longer to digest, so when you eat a fatty meal, indigestion and heartburn can bubble up the next day when excess stomach acid splashes back into your esophagus.
-Here are natural remedies for heartburn relief.
+Saturated fat takes longer to digest, so when you eat a fatty meal, indigestion, and heartburn can bubble up the next day when excess stomach acid splashes back into your esophagus.
+(Here are natural remedies for heartburn relief.)

 You have high cholesterol